 But rather than imposing structure from the outside that we believe would benefit our child the most, we can partner with our child as they make choices to create their own (ever-shifting) structure that springs from the well of their own Being.
 This is possible when we cultivate a deep trust in the child’s organic learning process and focus on modeling in our own lives what works for us without manipulating our child into mimicking our revelations.

 In this way, a deep healing can occur for the parent.
-As they are able to give their child the connection they longed for in childhood, they can extend that same care to their inner child and themselves.
+As they are able to give their child the True connection they longed for in childhood, they can extend that same care to their inner child and themselves.
 The same can be said for the parent who experienced the pain of restrictive boundaries in childhood: they too can find healing for themselves and their inner child as they create a new way of mutually-respectful relating with their child.

 It is a beautiful journey!
-To move beyond parenting in blind reaction to our own wounds and discover there is a way of being together that offers the best of safety, care, and freedom.
+To move beyond parenting in unconscious reaction to our own wounds and discover there is a way of being together that offers the best of safety, care, and freedom.
 Where the true boundary is one of boundless love, holding space for the child to flourish in their own unique blossoming with the presence of an emotionally-healthy caregiver who is attuned to the child’s experience of the world.